-Baños De Agua Santa commonly known as Baños, is a town that sits on the side of Tungurahua Volcano.
-Also known as the “Gateway to the Amazon”, Baños is the last big town located in the mountains before reaching the jungle and other towns in the Amazon River basin.
+Baños De Agua Santa commonly known as Baños is a town that sits on the side of Tungurahua Volcano.
+Also known as the “Jump off point to the Amazon”, Baños is the last big town before reaching the jungle and other towns in the Amazon River basin.

 Here are the best things to do in Baños.

 Baños, named for its public hot baths.
 You cannot possibly visit Baños and avoid spending time in one of the many thermal baths.
 Thermal baths in Baños are fed by the hot springs coming from Tungurahua, the adjacent active volcano.